-Original TNKernel code designed to be built together with main project only, there's no way to build as a separate library: at least, arrays for idle and timer task stacks are allocated statically, so size of them is defined at the compile time.
+Original TNKernel code designed to be built together with main project only, there's no way to build as a separate library: at least, arrays for idle and timer task stacks are allocated statically, so size of them is defined at tnkernel compile time.

-It's much better if we could pass these things to the thermal at runtime, so, $tn_sys_start()$ now takes pointers to stack arrays and their sizes.
+It's much better if we could pass these things to tnkernel at runtime, so, tn_sys_start () now takes pointers to stack arrays and their sizes.
 Refer to Starting the kernel section for the details.